 An Object Model is a structural representation of objects that comprise the implementation of a system or application.
 Automation enables software packages to expose their unique features to scripting tools and other applications.
 Usually, Automation uses the Component Object Model (COM).
 A critical aspect of COM is, how clients and servers interact.
 A COM server is any object that provides services to clients; these services are in the form of COM interface implementations like Properties, Methods, Events and their relationships.
 Which can be called by any client that is able to get a pointer to one of the interfaces on the server object.

 TestComplete is also a COM Server and its different methods and properties are exposed by its COM interface which can be accessed by other applications and scripting tools to control it from outside.
 In this post, we will see how to interact with TestComplete from outside via COM.
 However, there are other ways as well to interact with TestComplete, which we will discuss in another post for TestComplete: Command-Line.

 The very first step is to Connect to TestComplete COM Server.
-Connection can be created by calling “CreateObject” function.
+The connection can be created by calling the “CreateObject” function.
 The “CreateObject” function, creates and returns a reference to a COM object.
 It accepts two arguments one mandatory and another optional.

 Set objTestComplete = CreateObject("TestComplete.TestCompleteApplication")